jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Being forced to use outdated technology is why middle-class life is can be so unhappy.
 It's why we work bullshit jobs, still use so much oil, can't understand the tax code, and now live in uncertainty during this pandemic.
 Middle-class life will only get better once we finish the Internet Age upgrade.

 There's no shortcuts, cheats, or gimmicks.
-There's just you and your friends on Main Street who must do the work.
+There's just you and your friends on the frontline who must do the work.

 Happily, we the people already have amazingly powerful digital tools.
-We only need to believe in modern philosophy to build them for ourselves to upgrade our way of life to the Internet Age.
+We only need to believe in modern philosophy to build them for ourselves and upgrade our way of life to the Internet Age.

 ## Looking Up